Christmas in Norway and National Traditions

 Risengrynsgrøt, which has been already mentioned above, is an ancient, traditional dish of the Norwegians, and it is believed that the barn gnome eats this dish.
 In many towns and villages, people place a bowl of risengrynsgrøt outside, so the barn gnome can eat along with them.

 Among the common dishes at the Christmas table in Norway, there are such meals as turkey, ham roast, boiled cod, pinnekjøtt (dry-cured lamb ribs), lutefisk (cured cod), and ribbe (pork belly or pork ribs).
-Besides, there is also a Christmas beer that Norwegians fancy to drink during the Christmas time – this drink is sold only beginning from November.
+Besides, there is also a Christmas beer that Norwegians fancy drinking during Christmas time – this drink is sold only beginning in November.

 Many people fancy Christmas in Germany because of the market and abundance of small townhouses where one may taste Glühwein.
-Well, you can do it also in Oslo, but, instead of Glühwein, you will be served gløgg.
-Gløgg is a warm and spicy drink made of red wine, even though there is a non-alcohol version of this drink (and this version tends to be even more popular).
-When drinking this spicy beverage, you should definitely do it while eating pepperkake (a cookie made of gingerbread) along.
+Well, you can do it also in Oslo, but instead of Glühwein, you will be served gløgg.
+Gløgg is a warm and spicy drink made of red wine, even though there is a non-alcoholic version of this drink (and this version tends to be even more popular).
+Drinking this spicy beverage should definitely be done while eating pepperkake (a cookie made of gingerbread).

 By the way, you can learn here how to visit Oslo on a budget, as well.